MIbnEKhalid/processhitman/README.md

 **Process Hitman will ensure the process is killed.**

+Note: If the pre-built application from the release does not work, you can download the repository and run `Compile.bat`.
+Ensure you have `g++` installed, and it should work seamlessly.

 ## Purpose
 Some programs and games are annoying to close once opened.
 Some games I play don't work with Alt+F4, and I am too lazy to go back through tons of menus to exit a game.
 There are also some apps that have long splash screens, so if you accidentally open one of them, you have to either wait to close it, or use Task Manager.